 Your name and business information

-If you still find that your client is not responding to your emails, it’s time to go old school.
+If your client is still not responding to your payment reminder emails, it’s time to use alternative communication methods.
 Mail them a paper copy of their invoice if necessary.
+Including a personalized note can increase response rates.

-How to avoid late payments in the first place
+How to avoid late payments and improve timely payments in the first place

-While outstanding invoices can sometimes be hard to avoid, there are a few ways that you can ensure timely payments and make the entire process less stressful for both you and your client.
+While overdue invoices can sometimes be unavoidable, there are a few ways to ensure timely payments and make the entire process easier for both you and your clients.

 If you still find that clients either miss the reminders or often pay late, you may want to offer incentives for early payments to avoid the struggle of tracking down those clients in the future.